Crassula capitella 'Campfire' (Red Flames Plant) Indoor Care, Propagation & Common Problems

 Watering

-Water Crassula Campfire liberally during the growing season and allow the top half of soil to dry out between waterings to keep the soil moderately moist.
+Water your Crassula capitella 'Campfire' liberally in spring and summer and allow the top half of soil to dry out between waterings to keep the soil moderately moist.
+Take care not to overwatering to prevent rotting, yellowing and leaf loss.

-Confirm that the pot has a drainage hole and the soil is free-draining to prevent the plant from sitting in soggy soil as it can cause rotting and death of the plant.
+Confirm that the pot has a drainage hole and the soil is fast-draining to avoid waterlogging as it can result in rotting and eventual death of the plant.

 Light Requirements

-If the light is not adequate, Red Flames Plant will grow leggy with weak stems and small leaves.
+If the light is not adequate, the plant will grow leggy with weak stems and small leaves.
 Therefore, where the natural lighting is not adequate, consider instaling a grow light to supplement it.
-Take a look at these full spectrum grow lights on Amazon.

 Rotate the pot regularly to ensure that the plant receives light on all sides for uniform growth and to prevent lopsided growth.